naquth/kythia/README.md

 Copyright © 2025 Kythia Labs - All rights reserved.

 > [!IMPORTANT]
 > **License Required:** Use of this bot requires a valid license from the author.
-For commercial use or to obtain a license, please contact us at [kenndeclouv@gmail.com](mailto:kenndeclouv@gmail.com).
+For commercial use or to obtain a license, please contact me at [kenndeclouv@gmail.com](mailto:kenndeclouv@gmail.com) OR join official discord server [Discord](https://dsc.gg/kythia)

 ---